mddazure/azure-vwan-microhack/README.md

 The lab consists of a Virtual WAN with Hubs in West Europe and US East, 4 Spoke VNETs (2 in West Europe, 1 in US East and 1 US West), a Shared Services VNET in West-Europe and a simulated On-premise location in North Europe.

 Each of the Spoke and On-prem VNETs contains a Virtual Machine running a basic web site.
-The Shared Services VNET contains an Active Directory Domain Controller. the NVA VNET contains a Linux VM with Iptables.
+The Shared Services VNET contains an Active Directory Domain Controller.
+The NVA VNET contains a Linux VM with Iptables.

 An additional VNET containing a Network Virtual Appliance Linux-based firewall is also deployed.
 This NVA VNET is used in the optional advanced scenario's on network security.